microsoft/MSMARCO-Document-Ranking-Submissions/README.md

 You might consider using a random string as the submission id, and you might consider creating a separate GitHub account for the sole purpose of submitting an anonymous run.
 Neither is necessary; we only provide this information for your reference.

-### Metadata Updates

-We allow updates to the metadata JSON file, for example, if you wish to associate your submission with a paper or a code repository.
-Note, however, that the submissions themselves are immutable and cannot be altered once they are submitted.
-To update your metadata, simply send a pull request with an updated metadata JSON file, encrypted with the same key.

 ## Contributing